MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 # Navigate Microsoft Edge DevTools with assistive technology

 The following article aims to help users who primarily rely on assistive technology like screen readers access and use [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain].
 [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain] is a suite of web developer tools built into the Microsoft Edge browser.

-If you are looking for DevTools features related to improving the accessibility of a web page,  navigate to [Accessibility Reference][DevtoolsAccessibilityReference].
+If you are looking for DevTools features related to improving the accessibility of a web page, see [Accessibility testing using DevTools](accessibility-testing-basics.md) and [Accessibility Reference][DevtoolsAccessibilityReference].

 The accessibility of DevTools is a work-in-progress.
 Some panels and tabs work better with assistive technology than others.
 This guide walks you through the panels which are the most accessible and highlights specific issues you may encounter along the way.